Death-row Swede abandoned in Iran's Evin prison

 Djalali has been imprisoned in Iran since 2016 and is sentenced to death.
 He received Swedish citizenship in 2018.

-Vida Mehrannia says she has been in contact with the Swedish government, which, according to her, has said nothing can be done about his situation.
+Vida Mehrannia states that she has been in contact with the Swedish government, which according to her has said that nothing can be done about his situation.